jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 As you can see, the default value expressions are lazily evaluated, meaning they're only run if and when they're needed -- that is, when a parameter's argument is omitted or is `undefined`.

-It's a subtle detail, but the formal parameters in a function declaration are in their own scope -- think of it as a scope bubble wrapped around just the `( .. )` of the function declaration -- not in the function body's scope.
+It's a subtle detail, but the formal parameters in a function declaration are in their own scope (think of it as a scope bubble wrapped around just the `( .. )` of the function declaration), not in the function body's scope.
 That means a reference to an identifier in a default value expression first matches the formal parameters' scope before looking to an outer scope.
 See the *Scope & Closures* title of this series for more information.

 Consider: